thebalaa/vision-sync/README.md

 # vision-sync
-Keep your organization's focus laser sharp with this powerful tool.
+Keep your organization's focus laser sharp with this powerful intelligent organization knowledgebase.
 Vision sync interface is implemented as a Chrome Extension.